USS Bergall (SS-320): 1955–1958

 Underway for her post-overhaul shakedown cruise on 7 June 1957, Bergall headed south to Fort Lauderdale, Florida, for two weeks of operations and target services before returning to New London.
 In early July 1957 she turned south again, this time providing services to the Underwater Sound Laboratory at Bermuda.
 After she returned to New London on 22 July 1957, her crew carried out routine maintenance and other preparations for Bergall′s second cruise to the Mediterranean.

 Departing New London on 31 August 1957, Bergall headed northeast across the Atlantic Ocean, arriving in Rothesay, Scotland, on 13 September 1957.
 On 23 September, she turned south and, after a brief refueling stop at Portland, England, passed through the Strait of Gibraltar on 7 October 1957.
-She spent the next seven weeks in the Mediterranean, conducting operations with units of the Sixth Fleet at sea and visiting Piraeus and Patras in Greece, Valletta at Malta, and Catania and Naples in Italy.
+She spent the next seven weeks in the Mediterranean, conducting operations with units of the Sixth Fleet at sea and visiting Piraeus and Patras in Greece, Valletta in Malta, and Catania and Naples in Italy.
 She turned for home on 23 November 1957, arriving at New London on 7 December 1957.

 After a cruise to Bermuda and back between 1 and 8 February 1958, Bergall commenced a longer training cruise to the West Indies on 26 February 1958.
 She conducted antisubmarine warfare exercises from San Juan, Puerto Rico, and St. Thomas in the United States Virgin Islands until returning to New London on 28 March 1958.
 Other than a port visit to Halifax, Nova Scotia, in early May 1958, she remained in port until 14 July 1958, when she headed south to Key West, arriving here on the 20 July.
 There, her batteries were replaced, and the crew prepared her for transfer to Turkey under the Military Assistance Program.